BrianTruong23/BrianTruong23/README.md

 ## ⚡ Fun Facts
 - 🎮 When I'm not coding, you can find me at the gym, at home doing leetcode or at the cinema watching a lot of movies.
 - 🎯 I speak Vietnamese and English
-- 🎯 My first, last and middle names all start with "T" so some people call me "Triple T"
+- 🎯 My first, last and middle names all start with "T" so some people call me "Triple T".
+Feel free to email me as "Dear Mr. Triple T", then I know you read my profile here.

 ---
 ⭐️ From [BrianTruong23](https://github.com/BrianTruong23)